5 Common Life Insurance Myths and Misconceptions

 Myth: A savings account can replace the need for life insurance.

 Truth: While savings and investments are important, life insurance can provide additional financial protection.
-Unfortunately, according to a recent survey by GOBankingRates, 36% of Americans have $100 or less in their savings account, a 3% increase from those who had that balance in 2022.
+Unfortunately, according to a recent survey by GOBankingRates, 36% of Americans have $100 or less in their savings account.
 Life insurance can help ensure that your family has the financial resources they need to maintain their standard of living and cover expenses like funeral costs and outstanding debts.

 Myth: I can’t get life insurance if I have health issues or pre-existing conditions.